 The monuments!

-The historical center of Athens includes the Acropolis hill with its North and North sides, which was the central point of Athenian worship and religion, the Ancient Agora, the Areio Pagos hill, the Roman Agora, Hadrian’s Library, the western hills of Pnykas, Mousos (Filopappou) and Nymphos (Observatory), where daily life developed and finally, Kerameikos, the edge of the city, which was a burial ground for the dead and also housed the pottery workshops.
+The historical center of Athens includes the Acropolis hill with its North and South slopes, which was the central point of Athenian worship and religion, the Ancient Agora, the Areios Pagos hill, the Roman Agora, the Hadrian’s Library, the western hills of Pnyx, Filopappos and Nymphs (Observatory), where daily life developed and finally, Kerameikos, at the edge of the city, which was a cemetery and the settlement of pottery workshops.

 Acropolis